MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-A-General/part-0-Commission-Organization/subpart-A-Organization/subjectgroup-ECFR779126a32ddaf94-Wireless-Telecommunications-Bureau/section-0.131.md

 (d) Regulates the charges, practices, classifications, terms and conditions for, and facilities used to provide, wireless telecommunications services.
 Develops and recommends consistent, integrated policies, programs and rules for the regulation of commercial mobile radio services and private mobile radio services.

 (e) Develops and recommends policy, rules, standards, procedures and forms for the authorization and regulation of wireless telecommunications facilities and services, including all facility authorization applications involving domestic terrestrial transmission facilities.
-Coordinates with and assists the International Bureau regarding frequency assignment, coordination and interference matters.
+Coordinates with and assists the Space Bureau regarding frequency assignment, coordination and interference matters.

 (f) Develops and recommends responses to legislative, regulatory or judicial inquiries and proposals concerning or affecting wireless telecommunications.